by Howard Fosdick © FolkFluteWorld.com

 This earliest flute is still a proud part of many cultural traditions today.
 In Scandinavia, it's called the willow flute; in Russia and Ukraine, it's the kalyuka; and in Slovakia, it's the koncovka.

 Generically, these are all called overtone flutes.
-You can read all about them in my companion article here.
+You can read all about them in my Guide to the Overtone Flute.

 From primitive overtone flutes, dozens of different kinds of pipe flutes evolved amongst the world's varied cultures.